WESTERN, THOMAS GEHOT

-WESTERN, THOMAS G. (ca. 1792–1847).
-Thomas G. Western, rancher, merchant, soldier, and Indian agent, was born about 1792 and moved to Texas in 1831.
+Western relocated from New York to Texas in 1831.
 As early as 1832 Western was an advocate of Texas independence from Mexico, and through 1835 he remained in close communication with Stephen F. Austin regarding political conditions in Texas and Mexico.
 At the time of the outbreak of the Texas Revolution Western was living in Goliad, where he operated a store and owned considerable farming and ranching property.
 In October 1835 he, James Kerr, and John Linn were appointed commissioners to the Karankawa Indians, and from October 10 through December 12 Western served as commissary of the Texas army.
 On November 14 he left Goliad for San Felipe de Austin as a member of the Consultation.
 Leaving his business in the hands of Caleb Bennett, Western transported the first letters of marque and reprisal to the United States for the Texas government and while he was there recruited a forty-eight-man company of cavalry for the Texas army.
 Troops under the command of James W. Fannin requisitioned $1,800 worth of goods from Western's store and destroyed his home and several other buildings belonging to him to acquire timbers to fortify La Bahía.
 Troops under Mexican general José de Urrea later killed Bennett and appropriated the remainder of Western's goods, valued at $2,000.
 On February 25, 1837, Western delivered the eulogy at the burial of the remains of the defenders of the Alamo.
 Western remained in command of Company A of Col. Juan N. Seguín's Second Cavalry regiment of Texas army through 1838, achieving the rank of major.
 At some time prior to 1838 he moved to Harris County, where his headright for military service was located.
-In 1838 and 1839 he served as an officer in the Texas Rangersqv and as interpreter among the Indians.
+He also owned hundreds of acres of land in Brazoria, Galveston, Lavaca, Travis, and Zavala County.
+He was a prominent Mason and was elected in 1837 as Right Worshipful Grand Treasurer of the Grand Lodge of the Republic of Texas.
+He never married.
+In 1838 and 1839 he served as an officer in the Texas Rangers and as interpreter among the Indians.
 In 1840 he was living in Austin, where he served as Spanish translator in the General Land office under John P. Borden.
 According to the census he owned one town lot and a gold watch.
 He was appointed superintendent of Indian affairs in 1841, a position he retained until Texas was annexed to the United States in 1845.
 Following the Rafael Vásquez raid of 1842, Western rejoined the army.
 He died in Houston on May 2, 1848.